nicovaras/cyberorbit/static/md/1_3_vergangenes_erzaehlen.md

 **Instructions:**

-1. Think about what you did yesterday or on a recent day (e.g., last Saturday).
+1. Think about what you did yesterday or on a recent day.
 2. Write **10-15 complete sentences** describing your day in the Perfekt tense.
 Use a mix of verbs (requiring 'haben' and 'sein') and include past time expressions (e.g., *gestern, heute Morgen, am Vormittag, zu Mittag, am Nachmittag, am Abend, dann, danach, später*).
-3. Try to connect the sentences logically to describe your routine or activities.
+3. Connect the sentences logically.
-4. Refer to "Begegnungen A2+", Kapitel 3 vocabulary and exercises for inspiration if needed.
-5. Focus on correct Perfekt formation and word order.
+4. Refer to "Begegnungen A2+", Kapitel 3 vocabulary if needed.
+Focus on correct Perfekt formation and word order.

-    *Example Start:* *Gestern bin ich um 7 Uhr aufgestanden.
-Dann habe ich geduscht und gefrühstückt.
-Am Vormittag habe ich Deutsch gelernt...*

 ---